-In the new Natalie Portman, Ashton Kutcher comedy (I’m assuming its supposed to be funny) “No Strings Attached” this is the exact question they plan to answer.
-For the sake of women’s brains not exploding, I’m pretty sure we find out that the answer is no, that the man inevitably falls madly in love with you and you live happily ever after on his finance, consultant, lawyer, pretentious job salary but I haven’t seen the movie so I could be wrong.
+In the movie starring Natalie Portman and Ashton Kutcher ‘No Strings Attached’ this is the exact question they plan to answer.
+For the sake of women’s brains not exploding, I’m pretty sure we find out that the answer is No, that the man inevitably falls madly in love with you and you live happily ever after on his finance, consultant, lawyer, pretentious job salary but I haven’t seen the movie so I could be wrong.

 I’m quite the fan of ‘benefits’.
 I’m sure we all have our own hang-ups, beliefs and preconceived notions about sex but most will agree that its like oxygen; you don’t realize its importance until your not getting any.